 - One or more family members with two primary cancers (original tumors at different sites).

 However, the NCI also notes that not every woman in such families carries an alteration in BRCA1 or BRCA2, and not every cancer in such families is linked to alterations in these genes.

 UVA High-Risk Breast and Ovarian Cancer Clinic can perform an in-depth evaluation to provide valuable insight into inherited risk.
 For women who are at higher inherited risk for breast and ovarian cancers, the high-risk program offers many options for potential genetic testing, cancer screening and risk-reduction options.

 We all have 20,000 to 25,000 genes in the cells of our body.
 These genes determine all of our characteristics — hair color, height, body type and so on.
 Cancer is caused by uncontrolled growth of cells as the result of mutations in genes.

 Because the mutated genes that cause hereditary cancer are inherited from a person's parents, every cell in the body of a person with such a mutation contains the mutation.

 It usually takes more than one mutation to cause cancer, but people who inherit a cancer-causing mutation are that much more likely to get cancer in their lifetimes.

-About 90 percent of all cases of cancer are sporadic cancers; for ovarian cancer, 80 percent are sporadic.
+About 90% of all cases of cancer are sporadic cancers; for ovarian cancer, 80% are sporadic.
 Unlike hereditary cancer, in which mutations are passed on from parents, in cases of sporadic cancer, the mutation occurs spontaneously — often from unknown origins and reasons.

 Doctors believe that these mutations are caused through exposure to risk factors for cancer during a person's lifetime.